 About Me

 I am a historian, writer and reviewer.
-My writing has appeared in The Guardian, The Financial Times, The Irish Times, and elsewhere, and I have worked with BBC radio and TV as a BBC New Generation Thinker.
+My writing has appeared in The Irish Times, The Guardian, The Financial Times, and various magazines and journals.
+I am the presenter of Ireland’s Edge at the Other Voices festivals, and I also present the Ireland’s Edge podcast.
+I have worked with BBC radio and TV as a BBC New Generation Thinker.
+Last year I was an artist-in-residence at the Centre Culturel Irlandais in Paris.

-I was previously a researcher in Economic History at the LSE, and I worked with the Royal Historical Society, where I co-authored landmark reports on race and gender in UK History.
+My first book, on the history of food, is out now with Bloomsbury, and you can learn more about my research here.
+I was previously a researcher in Economic History at the LSE, and lectured in Economic History at the University of Warwick.
+I worked with the Royal Historical Society, where I co-authored landmark reports on race and gender in UK History; I was also an Editorial Fellow at History Workshop, the radical history collective.
 I hold a D.Phil in Economic & Social History from Balliol College, Oxford, and previously studied History at Trinity College, Dublin.

 You can follow me on Twitter @ChrisKissane.